thanos-the-tank-engine/Advanced-wiimote-tracking/README.md

 \> Python scripts
 \> KiCad project containing PCB layout and schematic for an improved sensor bar that expands on the capabilities of the Wii controller by enabling true 6DOF tracking.
 \> 3D model for the optional case of the improved sensor bar

+Will be included in the future
+\> Firmware for improved sensor bar
+\> Maybe windows compatibility